Medication error definition

 What is a medication error?

-A medication error can be simply described as a mistake that happens with a medication.
+A medication error is a mistake that happens with a medication.
+This includes ‘close calls’ or mistakes that were almost made, but that were caught in time before the person took it.
 Examples include wrong dose, wrong person, or missing a known allergy to the medication.

 Medication errors include obvious things like receiving or using the wrong medication but might also include problems like a confusing label.
 Medication errors can involve prescription and non-prescription medications, natural health products, and devices or equipment used for medications.

-Medication mistakes happen in hospitals, nursing homes, doctors’ offices, clinics, pharmacies and even at home.
+Errors can happen anywhere, including in hospitals, nursing homes, doctors’ offices, clinics, pharmacies and even at home.

 Although most med errors don’t cause harm, some result in serious harm or death.
 Often, mistakes with medication are caused by underlying problems – it could be unclear handwriting on your prescription, or the label on your pill bottle might be confusing.